 - Document in pairs.
-Have one team member walk through each task as another documents it to ensure nothing important is missed.
+Have one team member walk through each 5S task as another team member documents it to ensure nothing important is missed.

 - Capture the essence.
 We are huge proponents of simplicity (and agile).
 Capture the essence of each task and no more.
-Otherwise your documentation will very likely not be maintained.
+Otherwise, your documentation will be difficult to maintain.

 - Prefer checklists.
 Checklists feel easy.
 Short checklists feel even easier.
-A great format is to have a name for each task that serves as a quick reminder and a more detailed description for training.
+A great format is providing a name for each task that serves as a quick reminder and a more detailed description for training.

 - Organize to simplify.
 Organize your checklists by role, by shift, and by frequency (daily, weekly, monthly).
 This will make the 5S process much less intimidating to your team.

 Create checklists, and for each task, ask yourself whether it truly adds value.
 Simplicity is a virtue!

 - Create “kits” that contain the materials needed to perform a specific task.

 - Use photos and other simple visuals as part of your training materials.